-You need to back off from intense workouts when your muscles feel sore.
-You can set up a schedule for lifting weights every other day and alternate running intensely on one day and easy on the next, but always listen to your body and back off if your muscles hurt.
-One study showed that in just six days of this training, your muscles will be so sore that you won't be able to exercise intensely and you will have a significant decrease in strength (Research Quarterly for Exercise and Sport, Aug 2015;86(4):387-396).
+You can set up a schedule for lifting weights every second or third day and alternate running or cycling intensely on one day and easy on the next, but always listen to your body and back off if your muscles hurt.
+One study showed that in just six days of training the same muscles intensely, your muscles will be so sore that you won't be able to exercise intensely and you will have a significant decrease in strength (Research Quarterly for Exercise and Sport, Aug 2015;86(4):387-396).

-• Strength Training: I try to go to the gym every day and use the upper-body weight machines.
+• Strength Training: I try to go to the gym three times a week and use the upper-body weight machines.
 I do only one set with a comfortable weight until my muscles start to fatigue.
-On most of the machines I do a set of 50 to 100 repetitions.
-This type of training does not give me large muscles, but it does help me to avoid injuries.
+On most of the machines I do 20 to 100 repetitions.
+This type of training does not give me large muscles, but it does help me to maintain strength and avoid injuries.

-• Endurance: On Tuesdays, Thursdays, and Saturdays, I ride a recumbent tandem with Diana in our tandem bike group for 25 to 30 miles.
+• Endurance: On Tuesdays, Thursdays, and Saturdays, I cycle 25 to 30 miles on a recumbent tandem with Diana in our tandem bicycle group.
 We do not go flat out but we do pick up the pace at the end of each ride.
-On the other four days, I attempt to do intervals on my upright bike.
-My legs are usually stiff in the morning.
-If they do not recover after a 5 to 10-minute warmup, I take the day off.
-I usually have to take a day off every sixth to tenth day because of muscle soreness.
+On the other four days, I attempt to do intervals on my upright single bike.
+My legs usually feel stiff in the morning.
+If they do not recover after a 5 to 10-minute warmup, I either ride 10 to 13 miles at around 11mph or take the day off completely .
+I usually have to ride slowly two or three times a week because of muscle soreness.

-My intervals are done fast enough to make me short of breath, but they are not done at my maximum effort.
-I do 50 pedal strokes and do not start my next interval until I feel that I have recovered completely from my previous interval.
+My interval workouts are done fast enough to make me short of breath, but they are not done at my maximum effort.
+I do 50 half-pedal strokes at about 80 percent of my maximal heart rate.
+Each interval takes 24 seconds and I go about 400 yards.
+I do not start my next interval until I feel that I have recovered completely from my previous interval.
 I stop my workout when my legs do not recover a few seconds after I finish an interval.
 I usually do between 21 to 24 repeat intervals.
-See Principles of Training.
+See Short Intervals are Best

 Caution: Intense exercise can cause a heart attack in a person who has blocked arteries or heart damage.
-Check with your doctor before you start a new exercise program or make a sudden increase in the intensity of your existing program.
+Check with your doctor before you start a new exercise program or increase the intensity of your existing program.